 Family • Solanaceae - Physalis minima Linn. - TINKLING BELL GRASS - K'u chi

 Physalis, a genus of the family Solanaceae consists of about 100 species.
 Among these, Physalis minima has been confused with P. angulata (putokan).
-Some compilations list them as synonyms, others list them as separate species.
+Some compilations list them as synonyms, as other list thedm as separate species.
 In Bangladesh, the two have long been misidentified.
 A critical examination separates them as species.
+(See below: sources)

 Additional Sources and Suggested Readings

 (1) Antimicrobial activity of Rauvolfia tetraphylla and Physalis minima leaf and callus extracts African Journal of Biotechnology Vol. 5 (10), pp. 946-950, 16 May 2006

 (2) Withaphysalin D, A New Withaphysalin from Physalis minima Linn.
 Var.
 Indica / Mahendra Sahai and Isaac Kirson / J. Nat.
 Prod., 1984, 47 (3), pp 527–529 / DOI: 10.1021/np50033a022

 (3) Cytotoxic Activities of Physalis minima L. Chloroform Extract on Human Lung Adenocarcinoma NCI-H23 Cell Lines by Induction of Apoptosis / Ooi Kheng Leong et al / Oxford Journals Medicine Evidence-based Compl. and Alt.
 MedicineeCAM Advance Access10.1093/ecam/nep057

 (4) Cytotoxic Withaphysalins from Physalis minima / Lei Ma et al / Helvetica Chimica Acta • Volume 90 Issue 7, Pages 1406 – 1419 / 10.1002/hlca.200790143 DOI